cpnaut/icebreaker-altcase/README.md

 Red = Original Case, Green = Alternative Case

 # License
-As the orinial design this case was based on, this case is shared as CC-BY-SA 4.0.
+As the orinial design it was based on, this case is shared as CC-BY-SA 4.0.
 All printing tests were performed on a Creality Ender3, all NURBS modeling is done with Rhino 5.